Treatment of seborrheic dermatitis

 Seborrheic dermatitis is a common skin condition.
 It affects the scalp, face, or inside the ear.
 The affected areas have white to yellowish flakes.
 The skin is also red and greasy.
 When adults get it on their scalp, it’s commonly called “dandruff.

-In babies, it is known as the “cradle cap.”
-Seborrheic dermatitis can appear on other parts of the body.
-This includes the chest, creases of the arms, legs, and groin.
-Seborrheic dermatitis is common in babies younger than three months of age and in adults.
-In adults.
-It’s more likely to affect adult men than women.
+Seborrheic dermatitis is known as “cradle cap” in babies.
+It can also appear on other parts of the body, including the chest, creases of the arms, legs, and groin.
+It is common in babies younger than three months of age and in adults.
+In adults, it’s more likely to affect men than women.

-Dandruff is a very annoying condition, and while it does not pose any threat to an individual’s health, it can make one feel self-conscious.
+Dandruff is a very annoying condition.
+While it does not threaten an individual’s health, it can make one feel self-conscious.

-Dandruff is a skin exfoliation condition that causes white and yellow flaky dry scales on the scalp.
-There are millions of people all over the world who suffer from this condition.
+Dandruff is a skin exfoliation condition that causes white and yellow, flaky, dry scales on the scalp.
+Millions of people worldwide suffer from this condition.
 Some forms of yeast that grow on a scalp cause the development of dandruff.

 What are the causes of seborrhea?

-One of the frequently asked questions on the internet is what are the causes of seborrheic dermatitis?
+One frequently asked question on the internet is: What are the causes of seborrheic dermatitis?
 Doctors don’t know the exact causes of seborrheic dermatitis.

 Seborrheic dermatitis has been linked to neurologic disorders.
 This includes Parkinson’s disease, epilepsy, traumatic brain injury, and stroke.
 Doctors do not know why.
 Below are other possible causes of seborrheic dermatitis: